TABLE OF CONTENTS

 Chargeback Fees

 Chargeback fees can dent your profits significantly.
-Although Cash App does not specify its chargeback fees upfront, it does outline in the Cash for Business Terms and Conditions that you are liable to pay Cash App the full amount plus additional costs if you lose a chargeback.
+Although Cash App does not specify its chargeback fees upfront, it does outline in the Cash for Business Terms and Conditions that you are liable to pay Cash App the total amount plus additional costs if you lose a chargeback.

 Limits